AssemblyAI/realtime-transcription-browser-js-example/README.md

 ## How To Install and Run the Project

-### Before running this app, you need to upgrade your AssemblyAI account to a Pro Account.
+### Before running this app, you need to upgrade your AssemblyAI account.
 That requires adding a card to your account; you can do that in your dashboard [here](https://app.assemblyai.com/)!

 1. Clone the repo to you local machine.
 2. Open a terminal in the main directory housing the project.
 In this case `realtime-transcription-browser-js-example`.